 Bond Fund Standards

-The standards applied to the Domini Social Bond Fund’s portfolio of fixed-income investments focus on three key themes:
+Domini’s Global Investment Standards are directed towards two long-term goals: universal human dignity and the preservation and enrichment of the environment.
+The standards applied to the Domini Social Bond Fund’s portfolio focus on three key themes:

 - Increasing access to capital for those historically underserved by the mainstream financial community

 - Creating public goods for those most in need

 - Filling capital gaps left by current financial practice

 These three themes flow from our belief that healthy economies must be built on a strong foundation of fairness and opportunity for all.